floraison/flor/doc/patterns__control_flow.md

 [wp/explanation](http://www.workflowpatterns.com/patterns/control/basic/wcp4.php) | [wp/animation](http://www.workflowpatterns.com/patterns/control/basic/wcp4_animation.php) | [top](#top)

 ### Simple Merge
 <a id="bcf-simple-merge" />A simple merge occur when two (or more) exclusive branch converge.
-As seen in exclusive choice this pattern is implicitely supported.
+As seen in exclusive choice this pattern is implicitly supported.
 It simply occurs when the ‘then’ or the ‘else’ clause of an [if](procedures/if.md) terminates and the flow resumes.

 [wp/explanation](http://www.workflowpatterns.com/patterns/control/basic/wcp5.php) | [wp/animation](http://www.workflowpatterns.com/patterns/control/basic/wcp5_animation.php) | [top](#top)